n8taylor/cs5830_project3/README.md

 #### Pokemon Data Analysis

 ## Project Overview
 This project involves using multiple analysis techniques to explore Pokemon data.
-The dataset contains information on Pokemon species, types, and stats.
+The dataset contains information on Pokemon species, types, moves and stats.

 ## Dataset Description
-We utilized the PokeAPI dataset for our analysis as well as a compiled dataset by [Igreski](https://github.com/lgreski/pokemonData/blob/master/Pokemon.csv).
-This was due to the PokeAPI being relatively slow to pull from.
-The data is static, and the compoiled dataset has each Pokemon with their respective ID, Name, Types, Generation and stats.
+We utilized the PokeAPI dataset for our analysis.
+The data is up to date with the latest official values from the games.
+This API also includes data on other Pokemon related entities such as items and combat.

 ## File Structure
 - `project3.ipynb`: Jupyter notebook containing the analysis code.
 - `requirements.txt`: List of Python dependencies required for this project.
-- `Pokemon.csv`: Dataset containing Pokemon names, types, and stats.
+- `Project 3 Report.pdf`: A report containing the analysis findings and conclusions.

 ## Installation
 To set up the project environment: